Interferometry Radii at RHIC BES Energies within the integrated HydroKinetic Model: Summary

-For each parameter set, we perform 150 hydrodynamic simulations.
-From each simulation, we sample 200 UrQMD afterburner events, resulting in a total of 30,000 events per parameter set.
+For each parameter set, we perform 500 hydrodynamic simulations.
+From each simulation, we sample 200 UrQMD afterburner events, resulting in a total of 100,000 events per parameter set.
 All calculations in this study are carried out for the $5\%$ most central collisions.
 Centrality is defined based on the multiplicity of charged particles.
 However, due to the limited number of hydrodynamic simulations, it is not feasible to define centrality classes with sufficient statistical precision directly from hydrodynamic data.
-Therefore, for each collision energy, we first generate 20,000 standalone UrQMD events, evolved up to 200~fm/$c$, to define centrality classes.
+Therefore, for each collision energy, we first generate 20,000 standalone UrQMD events to define centrality classes.
 We then select the top $5\%$ most central events as initial conditions for the iHKM pre-equilibrium stage and the subsequent hydrodynamic evolution.
 In order to have enough statistics for pion pairs of close momentum, a batch of events is taken to calculate the two-particle correlation function.

-The resulting HBT radii for lower collision energies ($\sqrt{s_{NN}} = 7.7-14.5$~GeV) using the Chiral (crossover) EoS are presented in Fig.\ref{fig:R_CO_low}, while the corresponding results for the first-order phase transition EoS are shown in Fig.\ref{fig:R_PT_low}.
-As experimental data for $14.5$~GeV are unavailable, we compare our results with data at neighboring energies, $11.5$ and $19.6$~GeV, under the assumption that the interferometry radii vary smoothly with collision energy.
+The resulting HBT radii for lower collision energies ($\sqrt{s_{NN}} = 7.7-14.5$~GeV) using Chiral (crossover) and first-order phase transition EoS are presented on Figs. \ref{fig:R_long} - \ref{fig:R_side} (left plots).
+The experimental error bars include the statistical and systematic uncertainties combined in quadrature.
+The statistical uncertainties of the calculated radii are smaller than the line width and are therefore not shown.
+Although experimental data at $\sqrt{s_{NN}}=14.5$~GeV are not available for comparison, the corresponding model results are included for completeness and to examine the predicted energy dependence of the HBT radii.
 From these figures, we observe that the Chiral EoS provides a slightly better overall description of the HBT radii than the first-order phase transition EoS.
-However, the performance of the first-order EoS improves as the collision energy decreases.
-This trend suggests that at even lower energies, such as $2–4$~GeV, the first-order phase transition EoS may yield a more accurate description than the Chiral EoS.
+The performance of the first-order EoS for $R_{\rm long}$ improves as the collision energy decreases, while no such improvement is seen for $R_{\rm out}$.